tristanbes/qiubaiying.github.io/_posts/2020-04-08-state-of-wordpress-in-2019.md

 # Use Bedrock Edition

 It's **THE** starting point of this article.
-Bedrock is a WordPress boilerplate where you can install WordPress as a package via Composer.

-The boilerplate, created by [Roots](https://roots.io/), leverages the use of modern development tools and embrace the [12 Factor app methodology](https://12factor.net/).
+Bedrock is a WordPress boilerplate created by [Roots](https://roots.io/).
+It leverages the use of modern development tools and embrace the [12 Factor app methodology](https://12factor.net/).
+Some of the things WordPress can't/won't do because of their dinosaur 🦖 status in the PHP world.

 The main advantages of this boilerplate are:

 ## Support of environment variables

-If you worked with modern software applications, you're familiar with the concept of having all of your application configuration stored as environment variables.
+If you worked with modern software applications, you're familiar with the concept of having your application configuration stored as environment variables.

-It allows you to ease having multiple environments such as `production`, `staging` and `development` where you can for example only enable sending emails on `production`, without the need of constantly changing values depending on which environment you are.
+The benefit of having environment variables is for you to have multiple environments such as `production`, `staging` and `development` where you can for example only enable sending emails on `production`, without the need of constantly changing values depending on which environment you are.

-In 2019, every major frameworks has a concept of environnement variables in the PHP world: Symfony, Laravel, Yii.
+In 2019, every major frameworks has a concept of environnement variables in the PHP world: *Symfony*, *Laravel*, *Yii*.
 It's a common practice that exists since decades on Windows and Unix world.

+Environement variables can be stored as a file, for `development` and injected in your web server for `staging` and `production` environments.
+Don't freak out, a lot of decent hosting companies provide an UI to manipulate environement variables.
+For example, look at what [heroku do for environment variables](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard).

-Environement variables can be stored as a file named `.env.example` which you have to commit on your git repository.
-They look a lot like this:
+Environment variables look a lot like this:

 ```bash
 DATABASE_URL=mysql://john_doe:p4sSWorD@127.0.0.1:3306/db_awesome_blog